glowupmatt/DSNA/VanillaJS.md

 ✅ **Efficiency** – Only **one** event listener instead of multiple, reducing memory usage.
 ✅ **Handles Dynamic Elements** – If new buttons are added dynamically, they will still work without needing additional event listeners.

-# Multiple Divs in a parent
+# Multiple Elements in a Parent

 ## Execution